-Why the UK's ban on Hamas is counterproductive
+Why the UK's terror designation of Hamas is counterproductive

 In 2006, following its victory in Palestinian parliamentary elections, then British Prime Minister, Tony Blair, exceptionally allowed two senior Hamas members – Dr Ahmed Yousef, a moderate political adviser to Ismail Haniya, and MP Sayed Abu Musamih – to visit the UK.

 They discreetly held meetings with members of the UK Parliament and figures close to the government.
 They were also toured around Northern Ireland, and introduced to Sinn Féin and IRA leaders, including Martin Mcguinness, Gerry Adams, and Gerry Kelly, where they learned about the Irish struggle and the Good Friday agreement.

 This rare occasion was enlightening to the movement’s thinking and behaviour, albeit momentarily.
 It boosted the standing of moderates inside Hamas and gave them substantial fuel to persuade their more hardline peers of the importance of dialogue and engagement.

 "The recent motion to proscribe Hamas is unlikely to significantly hurt the core operations of a movement that has already been under EU and US sanctions for two decades"

 This paved the way for Dr Yousef to develop a peace initiative in 2006 with Swiss officials that was deemed too lenient by Palestinian Authority President Mahmoud Abbas, whose party called it “more dangerous than the Balfour declaration”.